 Lawsuits Uncover Additional IUD Side Effects

 Women pursuing lawsuits over the Mirena® IUD (a.k.a.
-Mirena coil) have discovered additional injuries believed to be caused by the Mirena IUD, as well as other birth control products.
-The manufacturers gave no prior warnings to women about these serious complications.
+Mirena coil) have discovered additional injuries believed to be caused by the Mirena IUD and other birth control products.
+The manufacturers gave no prior warnings to women about these severe complications.

-A newly released study shows the Mirena IUD and other birth control products including:
+A newly released study shows the Mirena IUD and other birth control products may be linked to the development of pseudotumor cerebri, also called a false brain tumor or idiopathic intracranial hypertension.
+The products include:

 - Yaz®